AhmedEl-Abbasy23/Modawan/README.md

 ## Description

-Modawan is the best place to jot down quick thoughts or to save longer notes.
+Modawan is the best place to jot down quick thoughts or save longer notes.

 ## Getting Started